NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

     # load packages
-    library(rgdal)  # for vector work; sp package should always load with rgdal. library (raster)   # for metadata/attributes- vectors or rasters
+    library(rgdal)  # for vector work; sp package should always load with rgdal library (raster)   # for metadata/attributes- vectors or rasters

     # set working directory to data folder
     # setwd("pathToDirHere")

 ## Import .csv
-To begin let's import `.csv` file that contains plot coordinate `x, y` locations at the NEON Harvard Forest Field Site (`HARV_PlotLocations.csv`) in
+To begin let's import the `.csv` file that contains plot coordinate `x, y` locations at the NEON Harvard Forest Field Site (`HARV_PlotLocations.csv`) into
-R. Note that we set `stringsAsFactors=FALSE` so our data import as a `character` rather than a `factor` class.
+R. Note that we set `stringsAsFactors=FALSE` so our data imports as a `character` rather than a `factor` class.